dimitritholen/github-repository-bulk-remover/README.md

 ## Safety Features

-- Only lists private repositories
+- Lists both public and private repositories with clear visibility indicators
 - Requires explicit selection of repositories to delete
 - Double confirmation before any deletion
 - Clear warnings about the irreversible nature of deletion